boltops-tools/lono/docs/_docs/tutorials/ec2/params.md

 ### Layering support

-Notice that the file in the config folder include a `base` in it's path, but the file in the output folder do not include a `base` portion.
+Notice that the file in the config folder includes a `base` in its path, but the file in the output folder does not.
 This is because params files are layered together to produce a final result.
-This layering is simply the merging of multiple params files together.
+This layering is merely the merging of multiple params files together.

 We'll demonstrate layering by adding few changes.
 For the existing param file `config/params/base/ec2.txt` we'll update it to: